Daemonising Celery and Flower on Windows¶

 celery -A openremproject flower --port="%flowerPort%" --loglevel=info --log-file-prefix="%flowerLogFile%"

-Setting up a scheduled task
+Setting up a scheduled task¶

-For Celery
+For Celery¶

-Open Task Scheduler on the OpenREM server and then click on the Task Scheduler Library item in the left-hand pane.
-This should look something like figure 1 below, but without the OpenREM tasks present.
+item in the left-hand pane.
+This should look something like figure 1 below, but without the

 In the example shown in figure 3 celery is started at system start up, and restarted multiple times each day to ensure that it is running before any PACS queries.
 Your requirements may be more straightforward than this example.